CRM adoption: How to improve dealmaker & AE adoption rates

 Low end-user CRM adoption makes your business less efficient and can lead to a decline in revenue.
 A large part of the reason that so many teams consider a CRM in the first place is that there are clear benefits to data consolidation and data hygiene.

-Whether you’re trying to move your entire company to new software, or you’re trying to get your team to standardize how they use their existing platform, understanding why CRM adoption is a challenge is the first step to solving the problem.
+Whether you’re trying to move your entire company to new software, or you’re trying to get your team to standardize how they use their existing platform to drive efficiency, understanding why CRM adoption is a challenge is the first step to solving the problem.

-How do you reconcile the difficult cons of adoption failure with the pros of a properly leveraged CRM platform?
+How do you reconcile the difficult cons of adoption failure with the pros of a properly used CRM platform?
 Let’s explore the challenges (and solutions) more in-depth.

 The market for customer relationship management software has skyrocketed in recent years.
-It’s now the biggest software market in the world.
+It’s now the biggest software market in the world, with a projected growth that leads all software markets.

 1. The CRM isn't designed with the end user in mind

 Most CRM platforms are tailor-made for sales managers and leaders.
-Managers and leaders are the key decision makers in terms of CRM purchase decisions, so many suppliers focus on optimizing the CRM features that are most applicable to decision-makers—those that pertain to reporting, pipeline visibility, and forecasting.
+Managers and leaders are the key decision-makers in terms of CRM purchase decisions, so many suppliers focus on optimizing the CRM features that are most applicable to decision-makers—those that relate to reporting, pipeline visibility, and forecasting.

-The result is that ease of use for those team members who will depend on the platform for routine work falls lower on the priority list.
-Many CRMs aren’t intuitive; some are cumbersome, making them time-consuming for salespeople and deal teams to use.
+The result is that ease of use for team members who will depend on the platform for routine work falls lower on the priority list.
+Many CRMs aren’t intuitive and some are cumbersome, making them time-consuming for salespeople and deal teams to use.

 Manual entry of customer data is a frequent pain point for these teams.
-71% of deal-focused CRM users feel that they spend too much time on data entry.
-This wasted time drives these same users to avoid using their CRM altogether.
-The same study also showed that 79% of opportunity-related data collected by sales reps is never entered in their CRM, and this lack of data leads to an empty system.
+Affinity research found that 73% of sales and operations leaders believe that record creation and updates take up too much of their team’s time.* This wasted time drives these same users to avoid using their CRM altogether.
+When this happens, opportunity-related data collected by sales reps is never entered in their CRM, and this lack of data leads to an empty system.

 Another common pitfall of CRMs is the fact that they tend to monitor accounts, not relationships.
 Customers in traditional sales CRM ecosystems are managed the same way as transactions.

-The need for an improved, more intelligent CRM is especially pronounced among professional and financial services including venture capital, private equity, and investment banking.
-In these industries, relationships have become increasingly complex with the increased cadence of communication and are inaccurately assessed by many standard CRM platforms
+The need for an improved, more intelligent CRM is especially pronounced among relationship-driven industries like venture capital, enterprise technology, and investment banking.
+In these industries, relationships have become increasingly complex with the increased cadence of communication and are inaccurately assessed by many standard CRM platforms.

 2. A select few CRM platforms dominate the marketplace

 Because these big brands dominate the market, it’s easy to choose an industry leader before realizing it isn’t right for your needs.
 There’s a perception that the market leader is always the best solution in every situation.
-As the old adage goes: “Better the devil you know than the devil you don’t know.”
 With many larger platforms being so feature-dense, it’s also hard to fully understand its scope during a trial period, so the unknowns remain unknown.

 Unfortunately, this mentality leads companies to miss out on other solutions that may offer a significant advantage over those offered by Salesforce and the handful of other dominant CRM providers.